Studio

 The Studio home page

 Your agents appear as a grid of cards.
+Studio is personal — you see the agents you created (agent limits, however, are shared across your whole company).
 Across the top you have:

 - Search agents… — filter by name, description, or tag.